 - Pain and Glory– This is another Cannes release that I’ve heard great things about, including a career best performance by Antonio Banderas.
 Directed by Pedro Almovodar.
 I’m in.
 Trailer

 Other mentions: Knives Out (great cast, but will it be Oscar-worthy?), Lucy in the Sky (great cast + crazy astronaut woman), Harriet (biopic for the win), Jojo Rabbit (on the rise director telling a tragic story in a funny way= genius or too daring.
-TBD), The Lighthouse (noir horror, might be a dark horse in the competition), The Laundromat (Meryl Streep makes anything better….and more successful), The Farewell (best performing indie that might have a shot on a larger scale), The Irishman (best cast, but will it being on Netflix affect its success?)
+TBD), The Lighthouse (noir horror, might be a dark horse in the competition), The Laundromat (Meryl Streep makes anything better….and more successful), The Farewell (best performing indie that might have a shot on a larger scale), The Irishman (best cast, but will it being on Netflix affect its success?), Marriage Story (a Netflix film about a couple: Adam Driver and Scarlet Johansson).

 Some very early awards predictions: